By: Jay Freeberg

 While the law goes into effect 90 days after the date of signing, which was May 12, the Retirement Security Board has two years to set up deadlines and participation requirements.
 Since failure to comply can result in a civil penalty of no more than $250 per eligible employee or other eligible individuals, we encourage you to contact the Janover team by clicking here to help determine your eligibility, that of your employees, and offer assistance to establish a retirement plan to comply with the new law.

-The new law, which covers employers that have operated continuously for two years and have had five or more employers without interruption for the past year, amends the city of New York’s administrative code in relation to establishing a retirement savings program for certain self-employed individuals and employees of private entities.
+The new law, which covers employers that have operated continuously for two years and have had five or more employees without interruption for the past year, amends the city of New York’s administrative code in relation to establishing a retirement savings program for certain self-employed individuals and employees of private entities.
 Plans can include:

 - a qualified retirement plan under internal revenue code sections 401(a), 403(a), 403(b), 408(k), or 408(p)